Andistar12/tiny_vm/README.md

 Do the following to get it to work:

 1. `cd hw2` to go to the hw2 folder
-2. Run `python3 compiler.py <source file>`, you can use `src/Factorial.quack` as an example
+2. Run `python3 compiler.py <source file>`, you can use `src/Factorial.qk` as an example
 3. `cd ../` to go to root folder
 4. `cp <obj file> OBJ/` to make object code visible to the vm.
-For Factorial.quack it is in `hw2/out/Factorial.json`
+For Factorial.qk it is in `hw2/out/Factorial.json`
 5. Now run `./tiny_vm <main class>` for Factorial.quack it is `Factorial`